 Attendance and Participation

-Participants are expected to attend the Program(s) for which they are enrolled, including any scheduled mandatory workshops, as well as social and recreational activities.
+Participants are expected to attend the program(s) for which they are enrolled, including any scheduled mandatory workshops as well as social and recreational activities.
 Participants are expected to be punctual and to participate in a respectful manner.
-If for any reason the participant is unable to attend or arrive on time to a course, workshop or activity, the participant must contact a staff member (in most cases, their assigned counselor or Program Coordinator).
-Recurring tardiness or absenteeism will lead to notification of the parent/guardian and may lead to dismissal from the Program.
+If for any reason the participant is unable to attend or arrive on time for a course, workshop or activity, the participant must contact a staff member (in most cases, their assigned counselor or program coordinator).
+Recurring tardiness or absenteeism will lead to notification of the parent/guardian and may lead to dismissal from the program.

 If you cancel your registration within 48 hours of registration payment, Quinnipiac will provide a full refund provided that the cancellation occurs more than 21 days before the first day of the program.